fumiama/ReiBot/README.md

 ## Instructions

+> Note: This framework is built mainly for Chinese users thus may display hard-coded Chinese prompts during the interaction.

 This framework is a simple wrapper for [go-telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api), aiming to make the event processing easier.

 ## Quick Start